Prag8855/aab/content/guides/work-visa.md

 ---
-Title: How to get a work visa for Germany
+Title: How to get a German work visa
 Short_title: How to get a work visa
 Description: This is how you apply for a work visa and work in Germany.
 Date_created: 2023-11-18